Bars and Melody: 2016–18: Teen Spirit and Generation Z

-On 15 February 2017 they released their second Japanese album, titled Never Give Up, for distribution in Asia, by Rhythm Sound, a division of Avex Music Creative.
-In April they announced the future release of a new album, titled Generation Z, scheduled for September 2017 as well as the immediate digital release of new song "Faded" on 14 April.
-In April they toured ten cities in the UK opening for the dance troupe Diversity.
-On 27 May they released a song from Generation Z called "Thousand Years," which has a music video with over 28 million views on YouTube as of 14 November 2019.
-On 1 September they released Generation Z, featuring the said songs along with Not A Love Song, Fast Car, and others.
-The album has 13 songs in total.
+On 15 February 2017 they released their second Japanese album, entitled Never Give Up.
+The album was released by Rhythm Sound, a division of Avex Music Creative.
+They announced the immediate digital release of new song "Faded" on 14 April.
+Also in April, they toured ten cities in the UK opening for the dance troupe Diversity.
+On 27 May, they released a song called "Thousand Years," which has a music video with over 28 million views on YouTube as of 14 November 2019.
+On 1 September they released a new album entitled Generation Z.

 In early 2018, Bars and Melody went on their Generation Z Tour around Europe.
 On 12 October 2018, they released a single called "Put Ü First".
 They also announced and had shows in Tokyo, Nagoya and Osaka, Japan in December.